Moronic statements from the right with no solutions is about all we can expect from their candidate.

 We didn’t vote to waste our biggest chance in years to make the changes Obama talked about when he was a candidate.
 Sadly, that is what has happened.
 As a leader, Obama has presided over the biggest disappointment this party has ever seen in terms of what could have been and what actually is.
 In fact, I’m convinced he is secretly working for republicans to complete the unfinished agenda of the last administration.
 For example, Obama has done more to topple the governments of Arab states in the region surrounding Israel than he has done to help middle class American families facing foreclosure and loss of their homes.
 We didn’t vote for that either.

-Do we have to repeat history with the 2012 Presidental election Lets get to the bottom of these questions in order to determine if we elected a Democrat, or just a lying Republican poser who fooled us into throwing away our future.
+Lets get to the bottom of these questions in order to determine if we elected a Democrat, or just a lying Republican poser who fooled us into throwing away our future.
 Change?
-These days that’s a bitter word to me, a cruel joke.
+These days that's a bitter word to me, a cruel joke.
 It describes more what was done to us than what was done for us.

 Obama has intentionally lied to the American public.
 For me that one thing is unforgivable, regardless of whatever the alternative may be.
 Don’t get me wrong, I’m not against Obama because he’s black or because some idiot questioned his nationality.
 Far from it.
 I’m against Obama because I think he’s red.
 Obama has kept more of George Bush’s campaign promises than he has kept of his own.
 I didn’t vote for that, and I sure as Hell won’t vote for it a second time.